Functional Shoulder Instability

 Functional instability differs from a purely structural injury because the main issue is movement control rather than a major tear or fracture.
 Even so, it can sit alongside problems such as shoulder dislocation, shoulder labrum injury, shoulder impingement, shoulder bursitis, or rotator cuff tear.

-• May feel loose, weak, or unreliable
+• Your shoulder feels loose, weak, or unreliable.

 What Is Functional Shoulder Instability?